MatanElkobi/demo-apps-on-k8s/README.md

 # Demo Application: BookStore App services on K8S

 Follows micro-services approach.
-Run locally using docker-compose and traefik as loadbalancer/proxy; and on Kubernetes (DigitalOcean Managed).
+Run locally using docker-compose and traefik as loadbalancer/proxy; and on Kubernetes.

 > ## Announcement: Course on Kubernetes
 > If you're want to start deploying your containers to Kubernetes, especially on AWS EKS, [check this course on Kubernetes](https://courses.devteds.com/kubernetes-get-started) that walkthrough creating Kubernetes cluster on AWS EKS using Terraform and deploying multiple related containers applications to Kubernetes and more. https://courses.devteds.com/kubernetes-get-started